 This Final Report has been prepared by the First Voice Working Group on Police Oversight.
-First Voice gratefully acknowledges the financial and in-kind support provided by the Law Foundation of Newfoundland and Labrador, Mitacs, and the Schulich School of Law at Dalhousie University in the development of this Report.
+First Voice gratefully acknowledges the financial and in-kind support provided by by the Government of Canada, the Law Foundation of Newfoundland and Labrador, Mitacs, and the Schulich School of Law at Dalhousie University in the development of this Report.